martinboers/plcnext-book/src/ch03-05-rsc-services.md

 Some PLCnext runtime features also provide an application programming interface (API) in the form of *Remote Service Calls*, or [RSC Services][rsc-info].

-A list of the RSC services that are available in the PLCnext runtime is given in [Appendix A][appendix-a].
+A list of the RSC services that are available in the PLCnext runtime is given in [Appendix B][appendix-b].

 RSC services can be accessed in two ways: